The Oxbridge Editing Blog 14th February 2024

 • End with a Polite Closing: Conclude your email with a professional closing, such as “Sincerely” or “Best Regards,” followed by your full name.

-How to Write an Informal Email
+How to Start an Email for Informal Messages

 Informal emails, such as those exchanged between friends or colleagues, offer more flexibility in tone and structure.
 However, maintaining a degree of professionalism is still important.
 Here’s how to strike the right balance: